Philip B.: Career

 His products have been used by a number of celebrities, such as Dyan Cannon, Linda Gray, Sharon Stone, Lena Olin, Madonna and Paul Newman.
 Other clients of note are Sandra Bullock, Robert Redford, Courtney Love, Gwyneth Paltrow, Lauren Bacall and Ronnie Wood.

 Philip B. published the book Blended Beauty in 1995 to teach women to create their own beauty treatments using natural products in high concentrations.
+The book is currently out of print.
 At that time, his focus was on ingredients sourced in the United States.
 Later, he expanded his search to ingredients from around the world, including African shea butter and Russian amber, which became the basis for new Philip B. product lines.

+Controversy

+The Philip B. Peppermint & Avocado Volumizing and Clarifying Shampoo product was cited by the CEH, the Center for Environmental Health, as having a cancer-causing ingredient, cocamide DEA, a carcinogen, receiving a notice of violation from the California Safe Drinking Water and Toxic Enforcement Act.
+While the brand presents itself as a "botanicals" brand, it does not exclusively use botanical ingredients, and the brand admits on their FAQ page they are indeed not a "clean" brand.

 Personal life

 In July 2013, Philip Berkovitz married artist/designer Michael Huober in Huober's hometown of Munich, Germany.
 Huober is creative director at Philip B. Botanicals, International.
 The couple lives in Southern California and Munich.